murphyqm/python-project-template/README.md

 Once you launch the codespace from your repository (it will take a while to set up), you will have a view that matches the app VSCode, including a terminal window at the bottom of the screen, which allows you to interact with the virtual machine.

+Once it has launched, run:

+`source "${HOME}/conda/etc/profile.d/conda.sh"`

+from the terminal to get `conda` up and running.

 If you use `pwd` to check the working directory, you will get `/workspaces/YOUR-REPO-NAME`: you are positioned inside the git repository folder.
 This is essentially a local clone of the repository on a virtual machine; you will have to use git as your would on your desktop (such as pushing changes to `origin BRANCH-NAME` from the terminal).